 Mar Chiquita is one of the most popular natural pools on the north coast of Puerto Rico.
 It is a picture perfect spot with glistening azure waters.
 Mar Chiquita translates to Little Sea, an apt description of the cove protected from the Atlantic sea by two limestone outcroppings that shelter the beautiful beach.

-Visit the official tourism site for more information on visiting Puerto Rico.
+Visit the Discover Puerto Rico for more information on visiting Puerto Rico.